cybertec-postgresql/ora_migrator/README.md

 Objects created by the extension
 ================================

-- Function `create_oraviews`.
+- Function `create_oraviews`:

+  This function creates a number of foreign tables and views for Oracle metadata.
-  This function takes the following arguments:
+  It takes the following parameters:

   - `server`: the name of the Oracle foreign server for which the foreign tables will be created.